DeveloperMDCM/Youtube-tools-extension/README.md

 </details>

-### Add extra options to the YouTube page script o extensión
+### Add extra options to the YouTube page script or extensión

 ## how to install
 - Node js >= 18